Environmental Studies (ENV)

 Global Environmental Issues

-Students will examine the scientific basis of and reasons for concern about human population growth, loss of biodiversity and atmospheric alterations (global warming and ozone depletion).
-Prerequisite: any science course numbered *100-level or above, or consent of instructor.
+Students will examine the scientific basis of and reasons for concern about human population growth, loss of biodiversity and atmospheric alterations (global climate change).
+Prerequisite: ENG 100 or placement beyond prerequisite course and any science course numbered *100-level or above or Consent of Instructor.
 Three lecture.

 ENV 253 (3)